zihua-uc/DSWage-Analysis/README.md

-# Final Project: A Geographical Analysis of Data Science Salaries in the U.S.
+# A Geographical Analysis of Data Science Salaries in the U.S.

-## Team Name: Regenstein

-## Team Members:
+## Members:
 1. Zihua Chen, zihuachen@uchicago.edu
     * Coded the description_scrape.py and Glassdoor_scraper.py
     * Coded the Regressions.R file and generated the OLS tables, residual plots